Upcycle a Vintage Lantern Into a Candle Holder

 So I put on my thinking cap and imagined how I might be able to overcome this problem.
 Perhaps something could be put over that bump to create a flat surface for a candle.
 But what?

-I made a sandwich, washed the can, and placed it over the wick–perfect fit for this Dietz Monarch lantern!
+I made a sandwich, washed the can, and placed it over the wick; it turned out to be the perfect fit for my Dietz Monarch lantern.

 In the photo above you see what the can looked like after sitting for 24 hours with this mixture.
 Clearly, it had no effect.
-But as it turns out, I had a back-up plan.
+But as it turns out, I came up with a method that works great and is fairly easy to accomplish.

-Materials to Convert a Vintage Lantern Into a Farmhouse Candle Holder
+Materials to Convert the Lantern to a Candle Holder

 Tuna can with black and cinnamon spray paint